Please note: The School Student Broadband Initiative is now closed to new families and carers and will not be accepting further nominations.

 I have an unredeemed SSBI voucher, what do I do?

-The SSBI was designed for approximately 30,000 families and carers.
-That allocation has now been filled.
-Unfortunately, a voucher does not guarantee a place on the program, and all existing unused vouchers expired on 30 June 2025.
+The SSBI was designed for 30,000 families and carers.
+That allocation has now been filled and all unused vouchers expired on 30 June 2025.

 If I already have an SSBI plan, when does this end?